Artit-Rittiplang/ros_bridge_esp32/README.md

 ---

-> **Note:** For more information, please refer to the attached document **“ESP32 Robot Car by Serial Port and WiFi.pdf”**.
->
-> *Disclaimer: Some code examples in the PDF document are different from the uploaded code.
-The document is intended for basic student learning, so it is simplified and does not include all advanced features present in the firmware.*
 # 2. ESP32 robot car circuit
 Two motor encoders 12V 77RPM, Two servo motor sg90
 <img width="987" height="477" alt="image" src="https://github.com/user-attachments/assets/ac31b5d1-e061-4b08-bec1-d670e63bd69e" />